tounano/pull-spawn/README.md

 If the observer is faster than the main sink, it will wait the main sink to read.

-Everything else, is exactly the same.
+Everything else, is exactly the same (including the `child` property).

 #### example